zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 1. Stop execution anywhere in any piece of code to look around and see what’s going on.
 2. View a complete backtrace of every bit of code leading up to where you are

-To install add `gem 'pry-byebug'` in your Gemfile.
 Require pry-byebug `require 'pry-byebug'` in your class.
 To start debugging use `binding.pry` where you want the execution to stop.
 Example when we call `binding.pry` in register_urls method we get below output which help to inspect where your code is having problems
 ```sh
 26: def self.register_urls(response_type)